 The strongest indication for intervention is the presence of symptoms.
 Early intervention is strongly recommended in all symptomatic patients with severe aortic stenosis because of the high mortality rate.2

-In asymptomatic patients, physicians need to carefully weigh the benefits vs risks for SAVR; TAVI is not recommended in this population.
+In asymptomatic patients, physicians need to carefully weigh the benefits vs risks for SAVR; TAVI is being studied in this population.
 If asymptomatic patients demonstrate predictors of rapid symptom development, physicians may perform surgery early, especially when surgical risk is low.

-For aortic stenosis patients, medical therapy cannot improve outcomes compared with the natural history of the disease.
+For aortic stenosis patients, medical therapy cannot improve outcomes compared with the natural history of the disease.7

 Among the primary changes are the following:2